SJbrou/stanbrouwer/_posts/2026-03-26-job-criteria.md

 Practically, this means that there should be room to discuss the vision and strategy, and that there should be a path laid down to earning trust and ownership. <br><br>

 - Culture
 I need to be surrounded by people that are driven and ambitious.
-I know that I can learn any technical skill myself, and prefer to be surrounded by people from whom I can learn other things, such as: how to lead, be more proactive, or just how to be a better person. <br><br>
+I know that I can learn any technical skill myself, and prefer to be surrounded by people from whom I can learn other things, such as: how to think, how to lead, or just how to be a better person. <br><br>

 **Nice to haves**
 Long deliberation and decision making drains my energy.
 If I think something is worth doing, I want to do it.
 I want to be somewhere that rewards trying, iterating and learning from the occasional mistake.
 (Action & Speed)